-Figure 1: Left: EE, PFE97.5 and PFE2.5 at portfolio level computed with DOS-PR, DOS-IR and SGBM respectively.
+Fig. 1.
+Left: EE (lines in the middle), PFE97.5 (lines in the upper part) and PFE2.5 (lines in the lower part) at portfolio level computed with DOS-PR, DOS-IR and SGBM respectively.
 Right: EE at derivative level computed with DOS-IR and SGBM, respectively.